Great Branch Teacherage

-Great Branch Teacherage, also known as Great Branch Rosenwald School Teacherage, is a historic home and teacherage located near Orangeburg, Orangeburg County, South Carolina.
-It was built in 1924–1925, was part of the Great Branch School Rosenwald school complex.
+Great Branch Teacherage, also known as Great Branch Rosenwald School Teacherage, is a historic home and teacherage located near Orangeburg, South Carolina.
+It was built in 1924–1925, as part of the Great Branch School Rosenwald school complex.
 It is a one-story, three-room, frame building with a lateral gable roof.
 It is the only remaining building from the Great Branch School complex, which closed in 1954.

 It was added to the National Register of Historic Places in 2007.